cristobaltapia/python-wofi/README.rst

 There are a number of options available to customise the display.
 These can be set in the initialiser to apply to every dialog displayed, or you can pass them to any of the display methods to change just that dialog.
-See the Rofi documentation for full details of these parameters.
+See the Wofi documentation for full details of these parameters.

 * ``lines``: The maximum number of lines to show before scrolling.